Foreign Cattle Market: Adoption of refrigeration

+It is now known that, not only the chilling, but the drying of meat surfaces inhibits the growth of micro-organisms (though excessive drying does reduce yields and make for an unsightly product).

 Market life

 The market was surrounded by a high boundary wall.
 Services inside included bank branches, a postal telegraph office, and the market's own pub, the Peter the Great.

 Trading

 It was not an auction market.
 Trading was by private bargain, and in live animals only.
 Exporters consigned cattle, sheep and pigs to salesmen who worked on commission.
 Salesmen and buyers intermingled around the animal pens.
 Market days were Mondays and Thursdays, but there was nothing to stop animals being sold in their lairs on other days, and this was often done, especially when a shipload arrived late.